 - Web, iOS, and Android: read at your desk, recall on the train.

 For the full picture of AI-assisted memorization, see the pillar guide AI-Assisted Memorization: How It Works and the Best Tools, and for the science of what actually works, see 5 Evidence-Based Study Methods That Actually Work.
+If most of what you read is lecture notes and slides, the same recall-first approach applies — see how to turn lecture notes and slides into flashcards.

 Skip the "one more reread" today